brettfazio/orderbook/README.md

 # Rust Order Book

-`rust-quantcup` is a reimplementation of Quantcup.org's matching engine and order book in Rust.
+`rust-quantcup` (renamed `orderbook` for brevity) is a reimplementation of Quantcup.org's matching engine and order book in Rust.
 It attempts to make use of Rust language features at the implementation level as well as the project level (using `cargo test` and `cargo bench` for testing and scoring the matching engine).

 `engine.rs` provides a baseline naive implementation of the machine engine akin to that of the original C quantcup code.
 The goal would be to optimize this matching engine.